 STUDIOS assist students with assignments and projects, giving them an avenue to explore and express creativity.
 Expert advice and constructive critiquing appropriate to the subject matter are provided.
-Each campus posts studio schedules quarterly.
+Studio schedules are posted quarterly.

 WORKSHOPS are concise educational programs for groups of students focusing on techniques and skills in a particular subject area.